 The bill on roll-your-own tobacco shops failed in last year's regular session, but was approved in a subsequent special session.

-The trial featured audio and video recordings obtained by Harry Ray Soucy, a former state prison guard and labor union official who has acknowledged facilitating the straw donations and cooperated with prosecutors.
+Jurors heard audio and video recordings of Braddock and Donovan obtained by Harry Ray Soucy, a former state prison guard and labor union official who has acknowledged facilitating the straw donations and cooperated with prosecutors.

 Soucy thanked Donovan and told him he had another $10,000 to give to Donovan's campaign manager, Joshua Nassi, who also has pleaded guilty in the case.

-The video shows Donovan telling Soucy, "I didn't kill the bill.
+The video shows Donovan appearing to get upset and telling Soucy, "I didn't kill the bill.
 I worked on the legislative side.
-I did what's right."
+I did what's right," before walking away.